farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 #### `import.meta`

-`import.meta` is a host provided meta-property containing a set of properties decided by host environment.
+`import.meta` is a host-provided meta-property containing a set of properties determined by the host environment.

-In browsers support ECMAScript modules and Node.js natively support ECMAScript modules, there is a `import.meta.url` property indicating the url (for browsers) or file path (for Node.js) of the module.
+In browsers that support ECMAScript modules and Node.js with native ECMAScript module support, there is an `import.meta.url` property indicating the URL (for browsers) or file path (for Node.js) of the module.

 > For details, see the [proposal](https://github.com/tc39/proposal-import-meta).

-In compile time, `import.meta` will be replaced with `module.meta`. `module.meta` is an object created with `null` prototype.
+In compile time, `import.meta` will be replaced with `module.meta`.  `module.meta` is an object created with a `null` prototype.
 By default, `module.meta` has only one property: `url`.

-If resource is an ECMAScript module, `import.meta.url` will be assigned to `module.meta.url`, if resource is not an ECMAScript module, `document.currentScript.src` will be assigned to `module.meta.url` during module registration.
+If the resource is an ECMAScript module, `import.meta.url` will be assigned to `module.meta.url`.
+If the resource is not an ECMAScript module, `document.currentScript.src` will be assigned to `module.meta.url` during module registration.

 Example of ECMAScript modules: